thillRobot/carla_simulator/docs/ros_bridge.md

 Note the ros bridge requires the python egg file for carla to match the version of ros.
 So, if you are running ros melodic you will need to use python 2.7 egg file instead of the 3.6 one.
 This seems like something that we should be outgrowing now.

+This issue seems to be more complex than I thought.